Democratic Republic of Congo (DRC)

 - In a recent study, one in three men admitted to committing sexual violence (2013).

-Tearfund research showed that:
+Further research (coalition member, Tearfund) showed that:

 - Sexual violence is rife, ongoing, and targeting all women (and some men), regardless of age or ethnicity.